-Business owners need to recognise the difference between personal social media use and professional use.
-Social media platforms like Facebook, appeal to large audiences.
+Business owners ideally need to recognise the difference between personal social media use and professional use of the platform.
+Social media platforms like Facebook appeal to large audiences – currently there are 2.4 billion Facebook users.
 It’s easy to manage the image you portray to one person, but the overall brand image exposed to more than one person per day can get a bit hectic.
 The dramatic difference between the two approaches catches many business owners off-guard.
 Here are 3 tips to help deal with this venture.

 - Refine who you’re targeting